 Above from left to right are Bill Cody, Wally Wales, an unidentified gent, Jay Wilsey (Buffalo Bill Jr.) and Walter Miller.
 This photo was taken in the mid to late 1920s during a Pathé Company/Pathé Exchange exhibitor/distributor get-together.
 The back of this still has a notation of "Ford Dallas" which may relate to the unknown man in the center.

-He had a deep and resonant voice and was able to transition to talkin' pictures ... but his days as a leading man were numbered.
+Miller had a deep and resonant voice and was able to transition to talkin' pictures ... but his days as a leading man were numbered.
 Les Adams has him identified in 107 sound era films and that number includes 26 westerns and 20 chapterplays - fairly respectable numbers for an actor who passed away in 1940 when he was in his late forties.

 It appears he got along well with Nat Levine, the owner of Mascot Pictures.
-There's good probability that the thrifty Levine figured Miller still had box office appeal and name recognition due to the Pathe chapterplays.
+Good probability that the thrifty Levine figured Miller still had box office appeal and name recognition due to the Pathe chapterplays.
 Miller did six Mascot serials and he was on "the side of the law" in five:

 - He had the lead in three Mascots: KING OF THE KONGO (Mascot, 1929), THE LONE DEFENDER (Mascot, 1930) and KING OF THE WILD (Mascot, 1931).